 Fragment: cars that cost too much

-Sentence: We don’t like cars that cost too much. (subject added)
+Sentence: We don’t like cars that cost too much. (subject and main verb added)

 Fragment: the lady who helped me

-Sentence: The lady who helped me works in the bank. (main verb added)
+Sentence: The lady who helped me works in the bank. (main verb and phrase added)

 We will graduate next year.